adambard/learnxinyminutes-docs/ansible.html.markdown

 #### ansible-roles (a 'template-playbooks' with right structure)

-You already know the tasks (modules) that can be run via CLI The execution plans of multiple tasks (with variables and logic) are called playbooks.
+   You already know the tasks (modules) that can be run via CLI.
+   The execution plans of multiple tasks (with variables and logic) are called playbooks.

 A concept called `role` was introduced for parts of the code that should be reusable.